nvssaiteja5/devops/Git_Document/README.md

  ***
  ### Git commit
- `git commit -m "your commit message here"` <br/>
+ `git commit -m "your commit message here"`
+`git commit -m "new git document is added` <br/>
  * This command will move all the files  from staging area to the local repository.

  ***
  ### Git push

 ` git push origin branch_name`
+`git push origin git1`
- * This command will push all files from local repository to remote repository .
+ * This command will push all files from local repository to remote repository(git hub) .

  ***
  ### Git status